lacework/terraform-provisioning/docs/integrate_gcp_using_supported_system.md

 ## Integrate Google Cloud with Lacework at a Project level
-The following section covers integrating Google Cloud and Lacework for analysis of Cloud Audit Logs and ressource configuration assessment at a Project level.
+The following section covers integrating Google Cloud and Lacework for analysis of Cloud Audit Logs and configuration assessment at a Project level.

 In this method Terraform provisions all of the required resources in the the project being integrated into Lacework.